Debbie Andrew, Principal Bassoon

 “I love being able to continue playing my bassoon,” Andrew said.
 “The Conroe Symphony gives me an opportunity to continue something that I’ve done for nearly 50 years!
 Music is amazing that way.
 There are so many other hobbies and activities that you can’t do forever; but music lasts a lifetime.”

-Even her parents have continued to be such a positive influence and support for her music.
+Her parents have continued to be such a positive influence and support for her music.

 “My parents and their utmost support of my musical endeavors had the largest influence on me,” she said.
 “They purchased a bassoon for me when I was in high school because the school instruments were so terrible.
 My mom drove me from Bryan to Huntsville every week so I could take private lessons.
 My mom is still supporting me by coming to the Conroe Symphony concerts.”